 The values for each scheme are shown separately in the notes.
 Assets are measured at fair value which is assessed on the basis of bid price.
 Liabilities are measured using the projected unit method.
-Liabilities are discounted at 2.05% (2.05% in 2020/21)

 Transactions relating to retirement benefits

 The Chief Constable pays employer contributions at a rate of 24.2% of pensionable salary into the police pension fund and 16.6% into the LGPS fund.
 To reflect the financial consequences of utilising the services of police officers and staff during the year, an amount for pensions is reflected in the chief constables Comprehensive Income and Expenditure Statement (CIES).
 The cost is determined independently of the funding of the scheme.
 It measures the full liability estimated to be generated in year (at today's prices) as valued by actuaries